zikula/zikula-docs/guides/upgrading to Zikula 2.0/InstallingZikulaOnUbuntu.md

 * A new install of [Ubuntu Server](https://www.ubuntu.com/download/server).
 * A normal user with sudo priviledges.
 (If that makes no sense [check this out](https://www.linux.com/learn/linux-101-introduction-sudo%20))

 First install your Ubuntu system and once it boots into your desktop, you need to fire up the terminal program.
-This is located on the left launch bar at the bottom.
-It looks like a little TV.
-CLick on it to start.
+You can find it by clicking on the search function in the launch bar and typing terminal.
+Click on the program to launch it.

 ##Update the System
 You will be using the apt program to download many of the software programs.
 This is a package manager and is a convenient way to install and update software packages.
 To update apt type these commands into your terminal program